harmonbhasin/typescriptWebsiteStartup/README.md

 Check out our [Next.js deployment documentation](https://nextjs.org/docs/deployment) for more details.

 Had to downgrade @next-auth/prisma-adapter to ^1.0.1 because there is a bug

+## LICENSE

+There is an MIT license on this so if you want to use this code, feel free to, just include my name in the source code.